FREQUENTLY ASKED QUESTIONS

 24-bit or 32-bit WAV or AIFF files

-- Leave at least -3 to -4dB of headroom if possible (for mastering)
+- Preferably your mix should have -3 to -4dB of headroom

-- Do not apply dither when you bounce your files
+- Preferably your mix should not be dithered when you bounce files

 What if all I have are MP3 files, can I send those?

 Sure.
 We can work with whatever files you have.
-Just understand that compressor/lossy formats will limit the quality of the mixes and/or masters.
+Just understand that compressed/lossy formats will limit the quality of the mixes and/or masters.
 Therefore we do not recommend sending MP3, OGG, AAC, M4A or FLAC files.
-These are lossy formats that have worse sound quality than PCM formats (WAV or AIFF).
+These are lossy formats that have lower sound quality than PCM formats (WAV or AIFF).

 What is your turnaround time?